hminsky1/Freeebike/README.md

 # Freeebike
 This is a tool to predict the likelihood of a citibike station having free electric bikes at it in the future.
+You can access the app [here](https://freeebike.onrender.com/).